 Stacking toys are one of the best toys for both fine and gross motor skills, hand eye coordination, and problem-solving.
 While your baby won’t be able to stack the rings immediately, it is toy for them to grow into.
 The rings on the B Toys are a different colors and textures and make great teething toys while your baby is learning how to stack.

 I love the color and design of these stacking cups that are made in Denmark from plastic that is 100% BPA, BVA, and phthalate-free.
 They have holes in the bottom that are in really cute patterns and shapes for water play.
 Reviews mention that some babies have gotten their finger stuck in the hole in the little swirl cup, so if Santa brings these for Beckham, I will remove that one until he’s older.

 The Green Toys Stacking Cups are another really great stacking toy.
 Green Toys are made in the United States from 100% recycled milk jugs, meet the FDA food contact standards, and are dishwasher safe.
 The cups are numbered and are such a fun shape!

 I still remember the first time that my very first baby, Theo, put a ball down the swirling ramp.
 These toys are so fun and entertaining for older babies!
 We just brought it out for Beckham (7 months) and while he definitely cannot put the ball down the ramp yet, he LOVES to watch us put it down and shake the balls that make a rattling sound.

 The Green Toys Stacker is unique in that it is a stacking and nesting toy that does not have a center piece.
 Each piece has a bump on the inside to help stack it and make it easy for your little one to grab and hold on to.

-I hope this post was helpful to you and brings you and your baby countless hours of fun!
+I hope this post of best baby toys for 6-12 months was helpful to you and brings you and your baby countless hours of fun!
 If you have a favorite baby toy that I’ve left off the list, be sure to let me know!